 We often get asked, “What is sous vide, anyway?”
 Like always, we’re here for you.
-If you’re going to splash out on a piece of filet mignon, you’ll want to ensure that it’s cooked to perfection.
-How about learning how to cook super tender and always juicy pork chops?
-Sous vide can do that.
-Here’s a rundown of the phenomenon that is sous vide cooking—what it is, what you need, how it works, and some really valuable tips and tricks.
+Say hello to our rundown of the phenomenon that is sous vide cooking—what it is, what you need, how it works, and some really valuable tips and tricks.

 We’ve all watched celebrity chefs on TV quickly take some ingredient—fish, meat, vegetable, even fruit—and proceed to season it, place it in a plastic bag, vacuum-seal it, drop it in a water bath, and then seemingly forget about it.